ubincpp/Adaptive-Huffman-Coding/README.md

-"# Adaptive Huffman Coding
+"# Adaptive Huffman Coding"
-give me a critic, thank you so much
+# give me a critic, thank you so much